-As of June 30, 2016, the Group has no financial assets and liabilities at FVPL.
-As of June 30, 2015, the Group has no financial assets and liabilities at FVPL and HTM investments.
+As of March 31, 2017 and 2016, the Group has no financial assets and liabilities at FVPL.

-Day 1 difference
+Day 1 Difference

 Where the transaction price in a non-active market is different to the fair value from other observable current market transactions in the same instrument or based on a valuation technique whose variables include only data from observable markets, the Group recognizes the difference between the transaction price and fair value (a Day 1 difference) in the consolidated statement of income unless it qualifies for recognition as some other type of asset.
 In cases where use is made of data which is not observable, the difference between the transaction price and model value is only recognized in the consolidated statement of income when the inputs become observable or when the instrument is derecognized.
 For each transaction, the Group determines the appropriate method of recognizing the 'Day 1' difference amount.